CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2a-OSLayer/Stacks/BB_HaloOS.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
 trainings, skills, examples and how-to's. -->
+HaloOS provides a vehicle-level OS platform with unified APIs for computing, communication, and control.
+It can be deployed on automotive-grade hardware to serve as the software foundation across vehicle domains (cockpit, ADAS, body control).
+See https://gitee.com/haloos for source code and integration documentation.

 ## Known Implementation
 https://gitee.com/haloos